 Students will be trained on construction of a disciplined investment process using “Value Investing” strategy as the core foundation based on research work accentuated by Benjamin Graham and David Dodd.
 Students are expected to develop relationships with the Wall Street “sell-side analyst(s) covering his or her stocks as well as the Investor Relationship (IR) person(s) of the targeted stocks.
 A team of industry experts, fundamental analysts, portfolio managers, risk managers and other investment professionals will work closely with students to ensure that the students are exposed to various tools and methods that are currently being employed in the industry.

-While this course is for 0-credit, it has a heavy work load and provides valuable practical experience.
+While this course is for zero credit, it has a heavy work load and provides valuable practical experience.
 Students will be arranged into teams.
-Each team will write a full sell-side coverage report, build out a presentation, and pitch it to Fordham Wall Street Alumni.
+Each team will write a full sell-side coverage report, build out a presentation, and pitch it to Fordham Wall Street alumni.

 This survey course is designed to introduce the fundamentals of the Graham and Dodd value approach to investment analysis.
 The course will be segmented into two parts: the basic structure of the analytical approach to value investing and its relationship to many of the elements of the MBA curriculum will be described through lectures, exercises, readings, in-class discussions and homework assignments; the last sessions of the course will be devoted to student presentations of their investment recommendations.

-This course will explore how the market structure has fundamentally changed after the 2008 liquidity and credit crisis, and how this crisis has impacted on liquidity, balance sheets, risk taking and returns across the entire financial services industry.
+This course will explore how the market structure has fundamentally changed after the 2008 liquidity and credit crisis, and how that crisis has affected liquidity, balance sheets, risk taking, and returns across the entire financial services industry.
 The new reality is that regulation has changed the landscape of Wall Street and the dynamic of how the sell-side and buy-side will interact in the foreseeable future.

 Studies corporate finance and its specific decisions.
 Topics include evaluating capital expenditure proposals, forecasting financing requirements and selecting sources of financing.
 The course also discusses working capital management, dividend policy and contingency planning, and addresses the additional challenges of multinational firms.